 About two years ago, I wrote about my initial adventures with shoving metrics into Graphite.

-None of this is to say “welp, we’re still using Graphite”, but that our Graphite infrastructure has served us well.
+It’s not entirely to say “welp, we’re still using Graphite”, but that our Graphite infrastructure has also served us well.
 And while there’s certainly lots of features we could benefit from in other systems, Graphite doesn’t fail to deliver exactly what it’s supposed to: simple, raw metrics in and out.
-With our relatively tame volume of data points/sec., it’s almost more of a stylistic choice rather than a technical need to do something else.
-If we 10x’d our volume, we’d definitely have to do something else, and I’d probably think about it in a more complex fashion.
+With our relatively tame volume of data points/sec., it’s still holding together. we 10x’d our volume, we’d definitely have to do be doing something much bigger.

-fixing some of the problems we experienced with Graphite ended up being a path of less resistence than a ground-up migration to another system.
+fixing some of the problems we experienced with Graphite ended up being a path of less resistance than a ground-up migration to another system.
 What were the primary problems?

 - Scaling Graphite is conceptually straightforward but operationally difficult